 - Cryptoassets Task Force – This task force is comprised of HM Treasury, the Bank of England and the FCA.
 This task force will asses risks associated with cryptocurrency and the advantages of blockchain.
 This initiative is similar to the EU Blockchain Observatory and Forum which seeks to enable scalability and develop governance on blockchain.

 - UK Workforce – The FinTech Sector Strategy aims to equip the UK workforce with digital skills such as coding to enable an expansion of FinTechs and encourage competition.
 For example, the FinTech Delivery Panel will partner with Barclays Bank plc to recruit and train those who are taking on new opportunities in FinTech.

 - International and national expansion – The government is supporting international expansion of UK based FinTechs by setting up FinTech Bridges with Singapore, South Korea, China, Hong Kong and Australia.
 These bridges enable international opportunities and reduce barriers to entry by creating links between governments, the private sector and regulators.
 The strategy also outlines methods by which the government will expand the FinTech industry in the UK.

 Another initiative developed by the FCA to ease the regulatory burden of the FinTech industry is the Global Financial Innovation Network (GFIN).
 This is a “global sandbox” comprised of regulators from Abu Dhabi, Australia, Bahrain, Canada, Dubai, Gurnsey, Hong Kong, Singapore and the United States.
 The GFIN aims to give firms access to regulators as new ideas are tested across marketplaces and intends to put new regulatory frameworks in place to enable innovation.

-If you’re finding it difficult to navigate FinTech regulations or figure out which initiatives and resources are right for you, book a legal session with us and get connected to expert FinTech lawyers!
+If you’re finding it difficult to navigate FinTech regulations or figure out which initiatives and resources are right for you, book a call with us and get connected to expert FinTech lawyers!